hangyenli/DatabaseSystemAppF21/README.md

 ## Run

-To run the application, run the following command in the root directory:
+To run the application, run the following command in the root directory in three terminals:

 ```
+npm start

+python3 code/application1.py

-python3 code/application.py
+python3 code/application2.py
 ```